odin-kodehode/Module-A/README.md

 # Module-A
-repo for Odin's Kodehode Module A tasks
+Repository for Odin's Kodehode Module A tasks